common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-05/final/en/ca.md

 <!-- @ OPTIONAL @ -->
 <!-- A description of the writing system (or writing systems) used in the text corpus -->

+Catalan is written using the Latin alphabet (abcdefghijklmnopqrstuvwxyz), with the special characters *ç* and *l·l*.
+In addition, vowels can be accented (à, è, é, í, ò, ó, ú, ü, ï).
+The characters *-* (hyphen) and *'* (apostrophe) are also part of Catalan orthography.

 #### Symbol table
 <!-- {{ALPHABET_TABLE}} -->
 <!-- @ OPTIONAL @ -->
 <!-- If the writing system is alphabetic, you can include the valid alphabet here -->
+abcçdefghijklmnopqrstuvwxyzàèéíòóúïü

 ### Sample
 There follows a randomly selected sample of five sentences from the corpus.